ongr-io/ElasticsearchBundle/Resources/doc/suggesters/indexed_suggesters.rst

 As you can see it also requires object to store data, here’s an example.

-.. note:: Note context parameter name must be ``context`` in order for this mapping to work!
+.. note:: Context parameter name must be context in order for this mapping to work!

 .. code:: php